AvinashBarade/RLHF/abc.md

 # RLHF

-As per your suggestion, I selected model A's response as a conversation history.
+As per your suggestion, I selected model Bs response as a conversation history.
 Now give me a user prompt for turn2

 Model A's response:
 Model A's Output: